fastlane/fastlane/match/README.md

 To get a more detailed output of what `match` is doing use

 ```
-match --verbose
+fastlane match --verbose
 ```

 For a list of all available options run

 ```
-match --help
+fastlane match --help
 ```

 #### Handle multiple targets

-If you have several targets with different bundle identifiers, supply them as a comma-separated list to match:
+If you have several targets with different bundle identifiers, supply them as a comma-separated list to   :

 ```
-match appstore -a tools.fastlane.app,tools.fastlane.app.watchkitapp
+fastlane match appstore -a tools.fastlane.app,tools.fastlane.app.watchkitapp
 ```

 You can make this even easier using [fastlane](https://github.com/fastlane/fastlane/tree/master/fastlane) by creating a `certificates` lane like this: